pm67nz/hpc_training/README.md

 (Possibly beyond the scope of the workshop due to time limitations but useful to achieve)
 * Know how to get installed software that is not currently available on the cluster
+* (Otago users) Know what the Otago High Capacity Storage (HCS) and high speed data transfer services are, and how to apply for access

 ## Getting started